Complaint Handling Code 2024 FAQs

 • Does it matter who handles the complaint at stage 2 such as manager or non-manager?

-The Code does not require the person investigating stage 2 complaints to be at a specific level or job role.
+The Code does not require the person investigating stage 2 complaints to be of a specific level or job role.

-However, as the stage 2 involves a review of the stage 1, landlords should consider whether the person has the appropriate authority to do this.
-In addition to this, the person considering the complaint at stage 2 must not be the same person that considered the complaint at stage 1.
+However, as the investigation of a complaint at stage 2 involves a review of that at stage 1, landlords should consider whether the person has the appropriate authority to do this.
+In addition, the person considering the complaint at stage 2 must not be the same person that considered the complaint at stage 1.

 Putting things right

 Landlords should ensure that the focus of its complaint handling remains on resolving issues and providing remedies where things have gone wrong.
-Landlords should be open and transparent acknowledging where things have gone wrong, setting out the actions it has already taken or intends to take to put things right.
+This could include:

 • apologising